 Teaching Phonics on Friday

-And then finally right here it’s “Type the word”.
+And then finally, right here it’s “Type the word.”
 Students will use the picture to type the word.
 I’ve included sentences to give context clues about the word.
-This picture is cab.
+This picture is of a cab.

 Typing the word is a little more challenging for students, but I find it good practice as they will be typing for the rest of their lives.

-What I love about these slides, is that students can share these with the teacher once they are finished.
+I love these slides because students can share these with the teacher once they are finished.

-This go along perfect with the Alphabet STEM activities I have for teaching letter sounds.
+This goes along perfectly with the Alphabet STEM activities I have for teaching letter sounds.
 Click HERE to learn about my favorite hands-on activities for teaching letter sounds.